redlibrarian/redlibrarian.github.io/_posts/2019-10-15-dialectics-and-social-responsibility.markdown

 proposition: that intellectual freedom and social responsibility are not two separate things, but a single thing.
-The fact that LIS considers them two separate phenomena can be seen in, for example, the independent existence of the ALA's Office of Intellectual Freedomm and the Social Responsibility Round Table.
-The maximalist IF position takes the view that it's sole responsibility is is to IF itself, and that social responsibility must make its own way in the world.
+The fact that LIS considers them two separate phenomena can be seen in, for example, the independent existence of the ALA's Office of Intellectual Freedom and the Social Responsibility Round Table.
+The maximalist IF position takes the view that its sole responsibility is to IF itself, and that social responsibility must make its own way in the world.
 The two phenomena are antagonistic, I suppose, in the sense of the American legal system, where two lawyers each making their own best arguments are supposed to